Kasar7133/TheGreatDIVide/README.md

 # TheGreatDIVide
 A team matchmaking app for video games.

-Using a Rails back-end, some React front-end, and a Twitch-based API.
+Using a Rails back-end, React front-end, and a Twitch-based Game Database API.

 Makes it so users can recruit teammates for cooperative gaming.